Columbia Car Accident Lawyers

 This swelling causes compression of blood vessels, denying nourishment to and death of brain cells.
 Compression of brain nerves can also result in paralysis in other parts of the body.

-Traumatic brain injuries in car accidents are particularly serious because they must be treated immediately to prevent long-term disability or death.
+Traumatic brain injuries in car accidents are severe because they must be treated immediately to prevent long-term disability or death.
 Immediate medical care might not be readily accessible.
+Our legal team prioritizes collaborating with medical experts to document such injuries, ensuring you obtain the necessary evaluations to substantiate your claim and pursue adequate compensation.

 Other common car accident injuries include: